XCSoar/XCSoar/doc/lua.rst

 Wind
 ----

-The Settings provides access to xcsoar wind data and settings.
+The Settings provides access to XCSoar's wind data and settings.

 The following attributes are provided by ``xcsoar.wind``: